The Caps found a way to lose, despite a late lead and...

 The National Anthem

-It has become a tradition at the Verizon Center – and in most Washington and Baltimore-area arenas – to scream “O” during the “O! say does that star-spangled banner yet wave” part of the national anthem.
+It has become a tradition at Capital One Arena – and in most Washington and Baltimore-area arenas – to scream “O” during the “O! say does that star-spangled banner yet wave” part of the national anthem.
 That started in Baltimore for the Orioles, but made its way across the region long ago, though Washington has since gotten its own baseball team.

 For the last several years of Olaf Kolzig’s career, keen fans shouted “Olie” in hopes of changing that tradition.
 However with his departure it seems like the crowd is back to the nonsensical “O” and we really wish they’d just stop it.
 Occasionally, someone will yell out, “This isn’t Baltimore!” right after that, which is even sillier.